apparentlypeer/apparentlypeer/README.md

-- 👋 Hi, I’m @apparentlypeer
+- 👋 Hi, I’m Peer-Ole
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in psychological science, methodology, adn data analysis
-- 🌱 I’m currently learning data analysis in R
+- 🌱 I’m currently training my data analysis skills in R & Python
 - 💞️ I’m looking to collaborate on psychological research and data science
-- 📫 How to reach me on my mastodon account: https://mastodontech.de/@apparentlypeer

 <!---
 apparentlypeer/apparentlypeer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.